 What we measure: The diagnosis of each condition we treat each year

 What it means: The greater variety of conditions we care for, the greater our experience and the better our outcomes.
-We help children recover from many different types of illness and injury, with a specific expertise in all types of brain injuries in the past year.
+We help children recover from many different types of illness and injury, with a specific expertise in all types of brain injuries in recent years.

 Our length of stay by illness or injury